lmicovic/distributed-fractals-chaos-game/README.md

 ------------

-More about following topics can be found in repository wiki page:
+More about following topics can be found in wiki page:

 - System architecture
 - Application commands